-The librte_telemetry provides the functionality so that users may query metrics from incoming port traffic.
+The librte_telemetry provides the functionality so that users may query metrics from incoming port traffic and global stats(application stats).
 The application which initializes packet forwarding will act as the server, sending metrics to the requesting application which acts as the client.

 In DPDK, applications are used to initialize the telemetry.
 To view incoming traffic on featured ports, the application should be run first (ie. after ports are configured).
-Once the application is running, the service assurance agent (for example the collectd plugin) should be run to begin querying the API.
+Once the application is running, the service assurance agent (for example the collected plugin) should be run to begin querying the API.